joelparkerhenderson/decision-record/README.md

   * The steps above are adopted from the Wikipedia entry on [Architectural Decision](https://en.wikipedia.org/wiki/Architectural_decision)

   * A number of decision making techniques exists, both general ones and software and software architecture specific ones, for instance, dialogue mapping.

+## Why are decision records better than just notes?

+A decision record adds some structure to freeform notes.

+A decision record template adds a list of items to cover, which functions as a checklist.

+The important result is that teams can use decision records and templates to improve teamwork: the decision records and templates both work as checklists, that help the team ensure they cover all the bases, and they communicate efficiently and effectively.

+The advantages of decision records tend to grow with team size, project expansion, integration opportunities, stakeholder involvement, long term maintenance, and evolution over time.

 ## How to start using decision records with tools